Catherine Blakespear: Career

 Her professional experience includes working as a journalist for the Los Angeles Times in 1994, and the Associated Press Associated Press reporter, as an attorney at Ray Quinney & Nebeker, and as the traffic commissioner for the City of Encinitas.

 Prior to her time in elected office, Blakespear was an estate planning attorney.

 Politics

 Prior to her election to the State Senate, Blakespear served two years on the Encinitas City Council starting in 2014, followed by six years as mayor from December 2016 to November 2022.
 While mayor, she also served as chair of SANDAG.

 California State Senate

 Catherine Blakespear is a member of the California State Senate, representing District 38.
 She assumed office on December 5, 2022, and her current term ends on December 7, 2026.
 Blakespear won the general election for District 38 on November 8, 2022.
-She previously ran for election to represent District 36 but did not appear on the ballot for the primary on June 7, 2022.
+Blakespear appointed Jack Christensen as her chief of staff in 2023, a former SANDAG government relations officer.